Yilin-Yang/vim-markbar/README.md

 Quick Start
 --------------------------------------------------------------------------------
-At a minimum, you should set some of the following keymappings in your `.vimrc`.
+At a minimum, you should set the following in your `.vimrc`.

 ```vim
 nmap <Leader>m <Plug>ToggleMarkbar